BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 ---

 📉 6.
-Printing the Last Week's Actual Closing Prices
+PRINTING THE LAST WEEK'S ACTUAL CLOSING PRICES

 To evaluate the model's accuracy, we also print the actual Bitcoin closing prices for the last week.